thirdweb-example/marketplace/README.md

 Now we are done with the home page, lets create some listings to display!

-In this guide, we'll quickly go through the process of creating an NFT Collection Module too, so that we can play around with some NFTs on the marketplace!
+In this guide, we'll quickly go through the process of creating an NFT Collection smart contract, so that we can play around with some NFTs on the marketplace!

 If you already have NFTs that you can play around with on the Rinkeby network, feel free to use those instead and skip this optional step.